imranismail/metalogger-rb/README.md

 # Metalogger

 The idea is inspired by Elixir's Logger.metadata and Go's contextual logger.
-The code is heavily inspired by Timber's and ActiveSupport tagged logger for the idea on using Thread.current[] to store fragments of data.
+The code is heavily inspired by Timber's contextual logger and ActiveSupport's tagged logger for the idea on using Thread.current[] to store fragments of data.

 ## Installation